Real Estate Witch

 Realtor commission.
 Florida sellers pay an average realtor commission rate of 5.40% – usually split evenly by the listing agent and the buyer’s agent.

-While the average Florida rate is 5.40%, you can potentially save thousands by using an agent-matching service like Clever or negotiating a lower rate with agents.
+While the average Florida rate is 5.40%, you can potentially save thousands by using our agent matching service or negotiating a lower rate with agents.

 Closing costs: Florida sellers pay an average of 1.6% of the home sale in closing costs, which includes common costs in Florida, like title insurance and documentary stamp tax.